-- 25 balanced by adiabatic cooling, while extratropical mid-tropospheric diabatic heating is balanced by a large-scale meridional circulation (Hoskins and Karoly, 1981).
-Hence both tropical and extratropical diabatic heating can act as a Rossby wave source (RWS), as both lead to the advection of barotropic absolute vorticity by the upper tropospheric divergent flow (Sardeshmukh and Hoskins, 1988). - 30 Realistic representation of extratropical SWs is highly important for general circulation models, as they influence weather and climate over densely populated areas in Europe, North America and Asia.
+Realistic representation of extratropical SWs is highly important for general circulation models, as they influence weather and climate over densely populated areas in Europe, North America and Asia.
 SWs can modulate the trajectories of mid-latitude storms and play a major role in shaping the distribution of surface temperatures and moisture along comparable latitude bands (Simpson et al., 2016).
-Therefore, even small biases in models' representation of these waves and their drivers, can lead to significant errors in regional weather and climate forecasts and projections (Neelin et al., 2013).
-In particular, the role played 35 by regional diabatic heating biases in generating biases in extratropical SWs in the Coupled Model Intercomparison Project Phase 5 (CMIP5) models has been recently demonstrated by Park and Lee (2021).
+Therefore, even small biases in models' representation of these waves and their drivers, can lead to

+- 35 significant errors in regional weather and climate forecasts and projections (Neelin et al., 2013).
+In particular, the role played by regional diabatic heating biases in generating biases in extratropical SWs in the Coupled Model Intercomparison Project Phase 5 (CMIP5) models has been recently demonstrated by Park and Lee (2021).
 Specifically, they show that biases in largescale tropical convection, both over the Western Pacific and Western Atlantic regions, have direct and indirect impacts on SWs biases over the North Pacific and North Atlantic sectors.
-Their findings highlight the importance of well-represented time-mean tropical convection in climate models for reliable regional climate projections over the extratropics.
+Their findings highlight the importance of well-represented time-mean - 40 tropical convection in climate models for reliable regional climate projections over the extratropics.

 SWs play a critical role in troposphere-stratosphere upward coupling.
-In the NH winter, SWs extend from the troposphere up to the stratosphere and weaken the mid-winter polar vortex (Charney and Drazin, 1961; Garfinkel et al., 2020).
-Furthermore, transient wave activity in phase with the SWs (e.g., ridges of the transient waves are collocated with those of the SWs) leads to transient weakening of the vortex (Garfinkel and Hartmann, 2008; Garfinkel et al., 2010; Cohen and Jones, 2011; Domeisen

-- 45 and Plumb, 2012; Smith and Kushner, 2012; Watt-Meyer and Kushner, 2015), and in extreme cases, breakdown of the vortex during a sudden stratospheric warming event, with the phase speed of the transients playing a role before those extreme events (Domeisen et al., 2018; Baldwin et al., 2021).
-In contrast, the polar vortex strengthens during periods of anomalously low wave activity in the troposphere and stratosphere (Limpasuvan et al., 2005).
-Therefore, the accuracy of models in simulating the amplitude and longitudinal phase of the SWs is crucial for capturing the wintertime stratospheric mean state, which has direct - 50 implication on variability that can potentially enhance surface weather predictability on subseasonal timescales (Kolstad et al., 2010; Kidston et al., 2015; Domeisen et al., 2020b).
+In the NH, SWs forced mostly by topography extend from the troposphere up to the stratosphere and weaken the mid-winter polar vortex (Charney and Drazin, 1961; Garfinkel et al., 2020).
+Furthermore, transient wave activity in phase with the SWs (e.g., ridges of the transient waves are collocated with those of the SWs) leads to transient weakening of the vortex (Garfinkel and Hartmann, 2008; Garfinkel et al., 2010; Cohen and Jones, 2011; Domeisen and Plumb, 2012; Smith and Kushner, 2012; Watt-Meyer and Kushner, 2015), and in extreme cases, breakdown of the vortex during a sudden stratospheric warming event, with the phase speed of the transients playing a role before those extreme events (Domeisen et al., 2018; Baldwin et al., 2021).
+Instead, the polar vortex strengthens during periods of anomalously low wave activity in the troposphere and stratosphere (Limpasuvan et al., 2005).
+Therefore, the accuracy of models in simulating the amplitude and longitudinal phase of the SWs is crucial for capturing the wintertime stratospheric mean state, which has direct implication on variability that can potentially enhance surface weather predictability on subseasonal timescales (Kolstad et al., 2010; Kidston et al., 2015; Domeisen et al., 2020b).

 The Subseasonal-to-Seasonal (S2S) Prediction project (Vitart et al., 2017) has recently made available a large number of hindcasts covering the past several decades.
-These simulations are all initialized with observed sea surface temperatures and

-55 the atmospheric conditions, and as they are intended to be useful for forecasting operationally, they can be compared directly to observed variability during the duration of their forecast.
-Previous works have assessed the skill of these models in their representation of both tropospheric and stratospheric teleconnections that lead to polar vortex variability (Schwartz and Garfinkel, 2020; Garfinkel et al., 2018, 2019).
-Specifically, Schwartz and Garfinkel (2020) used output from 5 subseasonal forecast models to examine their SW pattern biases and their implications for upward coupling resulting from intraseasonal tropical variability

-60 in the troposphere.
+These simulations are all initialized with observed sea surface temperatures and the atmospheric conditions, and as they are intended to be useful for forecasting operationally, they can be compared directly to observed variability during the duration of their forecast.
+Previous works have used these models to assess their skill in capturing both tropospheric and stratospheric teleconnections that lead to polar vortex variability (Schwartz and Garfinkel, 2020; Garfinkel et al., 2018, 2019).
+Specifically, Schwartz and Garfinkel (2020) investigated biases in SWs in 5 subseasonal forecast 60 models to examine their SW pattern biases and their implications for upward coupling resulting from intraseasonal tropical variability in the troposphere.
 They found that the NCEP, ECMWF and UKMO models have realistic SW patterns, particularly during the first week of reforecast, while biases in the CMA and BoM models are more pronounced throughout the run.
-They also demonstrate the importance of realistic simulated SWs for upward coupling, with the models with better simulated SWs, in particular over the North Pacific (NP) region, also simulating a more realistic upward coupling in response to subseasonal tropical Indo-Pacific variability.
+They also demonstrate the importance of realistic simulated SWs for upward coupling, with the models with better simulated SWs, in particular over the North Pacific (NP) region, also simulating a more realistic upward coupling in response to subseasonal tropical variability.